 Symptoms of Kidney Failure in Dogs

-In and of themselves, the kidneys are pretty sturdy little organs.
-They can manage quite well with diminished function even when your dog has been diagnosed with kidney disease.
 But an unfortunate reality of that is that the symptoms of kidney failure in dogs usually show up pretty late in the game.

 There's a large variety of causes and clinical signs of kidney failure in dogs, which makes the diagnosis more difficult (Chalifoux et al. 1982).
-It seems that excessive thirst in dogs is one of the more common and early symptoms.

 Common signs of kidney failure in dogs: